 But PMDD is different.
-It affects about 5% of American women, and while it is often thought of as “really bad PMS,” that description doesn’t even begin to reveal just how disruptive PMDD can be.
+It affects up to 8% of American women, and while it is often thought of as “really bad PMS,” that description doesn’t even begin to reveal just how disruptive PMDD can be.
 What makes PMDD so debilitating is that it symptoms often interfere with relationships, work, and overall health.
 It quite literally brings normal life to a halt every single month.

 Because PMDD is often overlooked by health professionals and misclassified as bad PMS, many women suffer with PMDD for years.
 Traditional hormonal panels often appear “normal”, leaving women frustrated and without answers.
-The good news is, there is help, and there are natural ways you can treat PMDD—starting today.
+The good news is, there is help, and there are natural treatments that can improve your PMDD.

 What Is PMDD?